MicrosoftDocs/Devices-docs/surface/battery-limit.md

 Setting the device on Battery Limit changes the protocol for charging the device battery.
 When Battery Limit is enabled, the battery charge will be limited to 50% of its maximum capacity.
 The charge level reported in Windows will reflect this limit.
 Therefore, it will show that the battery is charged up to 50% and will not charge beyond  this limit.
 If you enable Battery Limit while the device is above 50% charge, the Battery icon will show that the device is plugged in but discharging until the device reaches 50% of its maximum charge capacity.

 ## Supported devices

-The Battery Limit UEFI setting is built into the latest Surface devices including Surface Pro 7 and Surface Laptop 3.
+The Battery Limit UEFI setting is built into the latest Surface devices including Surface Pro 7+, Surface Pro 7, and Surface Laptop 3.
 Earlier devices require a
  [Surface UEFI firmware update](manage-surface-driver-and-firmware-updates.md), available through Windows Update or via the MSI driver and firmware packages on the [Surface Support site](https://support.microsoft.com/help/4023482/surface-download-drivers-and-firmware-for-surface).
 Check [Enable "Battery Limit" for Surface devices that have to be plugged in for extended periods of time](https://support.microsoft.com/help/4464941) for the specific Surface UEFI version required for each supported device.

 ## Enabling Battery Limit in Surface UEFI (Surface Pro 4 and later)